StealthyPanda/hermes/README.md

 ```

 ### Installation

+*For windows x86_64, direct binaries can be downloaded from [here](https://github.com/StealthyPanda/hermes/releases/tag/v1.1)*

 Download this repo as a zip file or clone it to you machine.
 In the main project directory, run:
 ```
 $ pyinstaller hermes.py